Sausage, Spinach and Tortellini Soup

 Soup, it’s what’s for dinner!
 In the cold winter months, it’s already dark before we sit down to eat dinner, and on those days, there’s just something comforting and cozy about a steaming hot bowl of soup.

-I love to make all kinds of hearty soups and stews, like my classic Ham & White Bean Soup, Chicken & Rice Soup, Lentils and Ham Soup, Turkey Meatball Soup!
+I love to make all kinds of hearty soups and stews, like Ham and White Bean Soup, Chicken & Rice Soup, and Ham and Lentil Soup

 And of course, this Sausage and Tortellini Soup is everything I want this time of year.